DevSpace-Hosting/Multisite-Drift-Integration/README.md

-# WordPress Multisite Drift Integration
+# WordPress Drift Integration
-Integrate Drift into your WordPress multisite network.
+Integrate Drift into your WordPress website or multisite network.

 ## Installation
 1.)
 Upload the plugin into ``wp-content/plugins``.